intel/transfer-learning/docker/hf_k8s/README.md

-6. After the job completes, files can be copied from the persistent volume claim to your local system using the [`kubectl cp` command](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#cp) using the `dataaccess` pod.
+6. After the job completes, files can be copied from the persistent volume claim to your local system using the [`kubectl cp` command](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#cp) using the data access pod.
 The path to the trained model is in the values file field called `distributed.train.outputDir` and if quantization was also done, the quanted model path is in the `distributed.quantize.outputDir` field.

    As an example, the trained model from the Medical Meadows use case can be copied from the `/tmp/pvc-mount/output/bf16` path to the local system using the following command:
    ```
-   kubectl cp --namespace kubeflow dataaccess:/tmp/pvc-mount/output/saved_model .
+   kubectl cp --namespace kubeflow <dataaccess pod name>:/tmp/pvc-mount/output/saved_model .
    ```
 7. Finally, the resources can be deleted from the cluster using the [`helm uninstall`](https://helm.sh/docs/helm/helm_uninstall/) command.
 For example: